MicrosoftDocs/windows-dev-docs/hub/apps/get-started/uno-simple-photo-viewer.md

     }
     ```

-With these edits, the `ImageFileInfo` class should contain the following code which has a newly-separated code path for platforms other than Windows:
+With these edits, the `ImageFileInfo` class should contain the following code.
+It now has a newly-separated code path for platforms other than Windows:

 ```csharp
 using Microsoft.UI.Xaml.Media.Imaging;